avinash007211/Flash-Light/README.md

 # Flash-Light
+#This repo is written in JAVA for an Android mobile application
 (A)	 FlashLight Lite

 Prepare at least the basis functionality and the layout at home.
 You can use a memory stick to transport your project from home